Twain’s Boyhood World Selznick-Produced

 And it is undoubtedly the last to which we owe much of the success, among countless adaptations starting from 1917 (which starred Mary Pickford’s brother, Jack), for the faultless-to-a-fault screen aesthetic of taste, sensibility, and obsession to detail that would find its apotheosis of expression in the concurrent Big “O.” production, released the following year, of Gone With The Wind (1939).
 Among the 1938 Tom Sawyer’s many memorable set-pieces – including the gut-wrenchingly hilarious demonstration, courtesy of aptly-named character actor Donald Meek, of Tom’s Biblical ignorance at Sunday School; the carefree “pirate’s island” escapades of Tom, Huck, and Ben Rogers and its river-dragging, funeral-convening fallout; the true terrors of the perspective-distorting, William Cameron Menzies-designed cave sequence – the actual broadstrokes of Mark Twain’s curling scrawl not only “signs” the film’s credit sequence but also appears onscreen (as it has in every edition of the book since its publication) in Tom’s heartfelt, handwritten letter of apology to his long-suffering Aunt Polly.
 David O. Selznick meticulously recreates each scene to justify his above-the-author-and-title credit.

 “To a fault”, I add, as the objective camera view of Missouri, slave-era boyhood too perfectly replicates the wittily-detached, third-person narrator composing pellucid prose in his Hartford, Connecticut mansion.
 At thirty years’ distance and at least four or five steps up the social ladder, Samuel Langhorne Clemens as an American literary establishment, its greatest humorist, was then a literal far cry from the tender wooly-headed steamboat apprentice sounding “Mark Twain!” down the Mississippi at two fathoms of river depth.
-In that latter spirit, breaking some prescriptive BS I recently read on Twitter among similarly “established” film critics (those being among the priveleged few who make a living at it) about including personal anecdotes in a review, while simultaneously breaking its supposed “fourth wall” of “objective” narration, my own childhood visit to Twain’s actual, museum-preserved boyhood home in Hannibal, Missouri demonstrated, as a latterday tourist trap, the inevitable nostalgic “cheat” (in Ernest Hemingway’s word) of a rich writer applying a thin veneer of gilding over the starker realities and harsher inequities of his upbringing.
+In that latter spirit, breaking some similarly “established” film criticism directives against including personal anecdotes in a review, while simultaneously breaking its supposed “fourth wall” of “objective” narration, my own childhood visit to Twain’s actual, museum-preserved boyhood home in Hannibal, Missouri demonstrated, as a latterday tourist trap, the inevitable nostalgic “cheat” (in Ernest Hemingway’s word) of a rich writer applying a thin veneer of gilding over the starker realities and harsher inequities of his upbringing.

 It would take a solid decade of struggle with the untamable voice of that story-world’s unvarnished, intractably truth-telling outcast to expose the central lie of those glowing years of Tom Sawyer’s boyhood, and I mention it here to show where precisely Mark Twain’s and David O. Selznick’s visions diverge: at the 1885 publication of The Adventures of Huckleberry Finn.
 One may say, reverting to the unobjectionably objective form of home video reviewing – and thus the Sam Clemens style of acceptably “removed” narration – that 1930s cinema, its spoon-fed audience, and “O.”-style production values were not prepared for the complexity of vision unleashed by a thirteen-year-old river rat damning himself to hell to save a friend and fellow being from the injustice of slavery.